ngerritsen/wecodetheweb-hexo/source/_posts/handling-async-in-redux-with-sagas.md

 ## Conclusion

 Sagas are _awesome_, they are a really nice way of doing async in redux.
-There are even more features I did not cover, like composing multiple Sagas.
+They succeed at seperating concerns and making testing really easy.
 It might be confusing at first, but once you start trying Sagas out it all starts to make sense.
 There are other implementations out there for handling side effects, like [redux-side-effect](https://github.com/gregwebs/redux-side-effect), [redux-effects](https://github.com/redux-effects/redux-effects) and [redux-loop](https://github.com/RaiseMarketplace/redux-loop).
 But, in my opinion, none of them solves it as elegantly as redux-saga.
 Happy coding!

 ## Reference
 - Redux-saga: [github.com/yelouafi/redux-saga](https://github.com/yelouafi/redux-saga)